shnergle/ShnergleServer/README.md

 Setup
 -----

-Just copy config.py.dist to config.py and edit the settings.
-Then import the MySQL dump.

-app.yaml and index.yaml are configured for Google App Engine and not needed for any other hosting provider.
-For other providers point the WSGI server to the variable app in server.py.
+Point the WSGI server to server.app and set the environment variable APP_SECRET to a random string and DATABASE to the connection string.

 Structure